WetHat/rss-tracker/test-vault/RSS/reference/Azimuth/The Probability of Undecidability.md

 >
 > ![image](https://johncarlosbaez.files.wordpress.com/2024/03/unprovability_michael_freedman.png)

 🔗Read article [online](https://johncarlosbaez.wordpress.com/2024/03/15/the-probability-of-undecidability/).
-For other items in this feed see [[../Azimuth]].
+For other items in this feed see [[../Azimuth|Azimuth]].
+Azimuth
 - [ ] [[The Probability of Undecidability]]
 - - -
 There’s a lot we don’t know.
 There’s a lot we _can’t_ know.
 But can we at least know how _much_ we can’t know?